 If you enjoyed reading this article about life coaching contracts, you should check out this one about coaching apps.

-We also wrote about a few similar subjects like life coaching intake forms, types of life coaching, coaching vs consulting, personality coaching, best coaching questions, transformational life coaching, life coach mission statement, and life coaching niches.
+We also wrote about a few similar subjects like types of coaching, life coaching intake forms, types of life coaching, coaching vs consulting, personality coaching, best coaching questions, transformational life coaching, life coach mission statement, and life coaching niches.

 And since we’re talking about coaching topics, make sure to check out these on how to get clients as a life coach, how to make money as a life coach, the coaching business model, being a time management coach, and creating an efficient coaching schedule.